swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 ## Detailed design

-Whenever `self` is declared explicitly in an escaping closure's capture list, or when `self` is of a type with value semantics, any code inside that closure can use names which resolve to members of the enclosing type, without specifying `self.` explicitly.
+Whenever `self` is declared explicitly in an escaping closure's capture list, or its type is a value type, any code inside that closure can use names which resolve to members of the enclosing type, without specifying `self.` explicitly.
 In nested closures, the *innermost* escaping closure must capture `self`, so the following code would be invalid:

 ```swift
 execute { [self] in